-The essence of KSS is noting a PEO developing before the age of 20 years of age, with Ptosis (droopy eyelids), accompanied by retinitis pigmentosa.
+The essence of diagnosting KSS lies in noting a PEO developing before the age of 20 years of age, with ptosis (droopy eyelids), accompanied by retinitis pigmentosa.
 KSS may affect either gender.
 Although mitochondrial disorders are usually inherited from the mother, in KSS, this pattern is generally not found.

 In PEO, the eyes don't move under ANY circumstances -- neither voluntarily or reflexively.
 In PEO, there is no "dolls head reflex".
 See the movie below for an example.

 Supplemental material on the site DVD: Movie of PEO due to Kearns-Sayre syndrome.

 Supplemental material on the site DVD: Another Movie of PEO due to mitochondiral myopathy.
 Muscle biopsy showed COX deficient and ragged red fibers.
 Courtesy of Dr. Dario Yacovino.

 Accompanying the PEO can be cardiac conduction problems (i.e. heart arrythmia), ataxia and cerebellar signs (Vedanarayanan, 2003), deafness (Kokotas et al, 2007), and brainstem disorders.
 White matter disorders are always present in KSS (Filostito, 2007).
 Cyclic vomiting is rarely encountered in KSS (Boles, 2007)